Language Translation

 News

-Gov. Eric J. Holcomb and State Fire Marshal Steve Jones joined local firefighters in Wabash on June 18 to announce the next phase of the Hub-and-Spoke Training plan: five new training-tower locations in eastern and southern Indiana.
+State Fire Marshal Steve Jones and Indiana Department of Corrections leadership broke ground on a new training site during a ceremony in Plainfield on Oct.
+10. At the ceremony, IDHS announced the next phase of the Hub-and-Spoke Training plan, where five new training towers will be built in central and southern Indiana.
 These sites continue the expansion of state-sponsored locations to help eliminate "training deserts" across Indiana.

-The second phase of new facilities to be built:
+The third phase of new facilities to be built:

 Hub-and-Spoke Training Model

-The Hub-and-Spoke Firefighter Training plan brings training closer for firefighters across the state while also adding consistency and quality control to basic firefighter training in Indiana.
+The Hub-and-Spoke Firefighter Training plan brings training closer for firefighters across the state and adds consistency and quality control to basic firefighter training in Indiana.
 In 2023, Gov. Eric J. Holcomb and IDHS secured state funding totaling $17.7 million for fire training and equipment.
 These funds represent the first-ever funding allocated by the General Assembly for firefighter training and equipment.

 New Training Facilities

 The state is investing $7.7 million in new training sites.
-The goal with these funds is to provide high-quality, physical training structures within 30 miles or 45 minutes of all career and volunteer departments.
-The new sites will join more than a dozen sites already utilized for state firefighter training.
+The goal is to provide high-quality, physical training structures within 30 miles or 45 minutes of all career and volunteer departments.
+The new sites will join over a dozen sites already utilized for state firefighter training.

-As part of the second phase of training center expansion, new facilities will be constructed in Washington Township (Daviess County), Chrisney (Spencer County), Hartford City (Blackford County), Rushville (Rush County) and Paoli (Orange County).
-These sites will join the first four new physical training locations in Corydon, Linton, Rensselaer and Wabash that were becoming operational in the second quarter of 2024.
+As part of the third phase of training center expansion, new facilities will be constructed in Covington (Fountain County), Winchester (Randolph County), Vincennes (Knox County), Seymour (Jackson County) and Plainfield (Hendricks County).
+These sites will join the first four new physical training locations in Corydon, Linton, Rensselaer and Wabash, which became operational in the second quarter of 2024.

-The updated training model includes a live burn training structure on the sites by IDHS.
+The updated training model includes a live burn training structure on the IDHS sites.
 The sites are locally owned and maintained, although the state is constructing the training facility and helping with site preparation where necessary.

 • Crowd gathered under tent